Research team in front of ATS 2019 sign

 Clinical & Health Services Investigator Option

-Fellows interested in health services research are encouraged to pursue a PhD or postdoctoral fellowship through the UCLA Fielding School of Public Health (FSPH), Division of General Internal Medicine & Health Services Research, or the Pardee RAND Graduate School, supported by the STAR program.
-Available fields of study include epidemiology, biostatistics, precision medicine, study design, implementation science, health outcomes research, health economics, and other health services research areas, as applicable to the fellow’s chosen research project.
+Fellows interested in health services research are encouraged to enroll in the STAR program to pursue a PhD or postdoctoral fellowship through the UCLA Fielding School of Public Health (FSPH), Division of General Internal Medicine & Health Services Research, or the Pardee RAND Graduate School.
+Available fields of study include epidemiology, biostatistics, precision medicine, study design, implementation science, health outcomes research, health economics, and others.

 The Division also supports training for those interested in clinical trials research, with mentoring from senior faculty working on a variety of critical care and lung disease focused interventions.
-For those interested in pursuing a Masters’ of Clinical Research (MSCR), they are encouraged to apply for the IGNITE-MSCR program.
-Applications are accepted during the first year of fellowship and supports fellows during their second and third years.
-Learn more about this program here: https://www.ctsi.ucla.edu/education/pages/tpts
+Fellows who are interested in pursuing a Masters’ of Clinical Research (MSCR) are encouraged to apply for the IGNITE-MSCR program.

 • Fellows have the opportunity to pursue a formal 1-2-year UCLA Medical Education Fellowship offered by the UCLA David Geffen School of Medicine Dean’s Office: https://medschool.ucla.edu/faculty-and-staff/faculty-resources/medical-education-fellowships

-• All clinician educators will also participate in the Medical Education Fellows Curriculum during their 2nd and 3rd years.
-This is a multi-part workshop series designed to prepare the clinician educator for a career in medical education, with a focus on teaching skills, curriculum development, and medical education research.
+• All clinician educator fellows will also participate in the Medical Education Fellows Curriculum, a workshop series with a focus on curriculum development, teaching skills, and medical education research.

-All fellows are expected to demonstrate productive use of their academic time, including presending abstracts at national conferences, publishing original research or review papers, and giving a research presentation at Pulmonary Grand Rounds at the conclusion of fellowship.
+All fellows are expected to demonstrate productive use of their academic time, including presenting abstracts at national/international scientific meetings, publishing original research or review papers, and giving a research presentation at Pulmonary Grand Rounds at the conclusion of fellowship.

 For further information about research and training opportunities available to our fellows, prospective applicants are invited to contact Heather Draper with inquiries: